peterhcharlton/starter-hugo-academic/content/event/consumer_devices/index.md

 location: Department of Public Health and Primary Care, University of Cambridge

-summary: An introduction to the 'Respiratory rate algorithms for wearables' project.
+summary: The state-of-the-art and future for consumer devices in clinical assessment
 abstract: In this talk I provided an introduction to consumer devices, summarising their history, form factors and functionality.
 I then described potential clinical applications of consumer devices, including identifying atrial fibrillation, respiratory monitoring, and assessing vascular age.
 Finally, I outlined directions for future research to realise the potential of consumer devices for clinical assessment.